 💦 Gorges du Cé – this refreshing hike (perfect for a hot day!) will take about 2h and it is a boucle / more information here;

 ⛪️ La Chapelle de Pincru – located in the centre of the village, this chapel was built on the rive droite of the Bronze river, near the Pont de la Villia.
-It was founded in 1664 by a local who had made his fortune in Germany, this chapel is instantly reconisable with its bulbous steeple typical of the area, its slate roof and altar piece from the 17th century (from the Italian school);
+The chapel was founded in 1664 by a local who had made his fortune in Germany, and it is instantly reconisable with its bulbous steeple typical of the area, its slate roof and altar piece from the 17th century (from the Italian school);

 🗺 Jeu d’aventure ” L’estampôyu et la Princesse de Bargy “ – another jeu from Cluses Arve & Montagne, which you can do in Mont-Saxonnex!
 You’ll need to free the Princesse du Bargy and rescue the village from the horrible Estampôyu / for 8 to 14 year olds;

 🏕 Camp Altipik – we passed by this small glamping tipi village on our way up to the Plateau de Solaison!
 They also have donkeys and offer plenty of activities! / website;

 [ ⇒ for more information about things to do in Mont-Saxonnex, see here ]

 👨👩👧👦 age requirement: the game is recommended for 7+ years / you can do it with younger children, and they will enjoy hunting for the caches, but you do need someone able to read the booklet;

 ⏱ length of game: 2,5km, a boucle within Mont-Saxonnex, largely in the forest!

 ⛰ timing for game: expect to take about 2h to get to the final cache in Mont-Saxonnex / allow 30mins to explore the village and its chapel and church! / leave yourself time to have a drink and some cake at the boulangerie!